 PetPartners offers accident and illness insurance and accident-only insurance with deductibles from $100 to $1,000 and annual limits from $2,500 to unlimited.
 You can also choose to be reimbursed for 70%, 80%, or 90% of your vet fees for covered services.

 Most of PetPartners’ customer ratings can be found under its alternate brand of AKC Pet Insurance.
-Trustpilot grants AKC an Excellent rating, while Yelp rates it below average.
 While some customers rave about the company’s excellent customer service and fast claims, others state that it takes a long time to pay out claims and denies claims more often than not.

-PetPartners’ policies are underwritten by Independence American Insurance Company which has an A- rating for financial stability from AM Best.
+PetPartners’ policies are underwritten by Independence American Insurance Company which has an "A-" (Excellent) rating for financial stability from AM Best.

 Policies Available: Accident and Illness